Georgian uprising on Texel: Aftermath

 The Georgians lie buried in a ceremonial cemetery at the Hogeberg near Oudeschild.
 The survivors may have feared facing the same fate as most Soviet collaborators: forced repatriation, under the terms of the Yalta Conference, often followed by incarceration and banishment and, for officers, execution.
-The 228 Georgians who survived by hiding from the German troops in coastal minefields, or who were concealed by Texel farmers, were turned over to Soviet authorities.
+According to one account, 236 Georgian survivors were protected "from Stalinist reprisals," by the testimonies of their heroism submitted by the Allies.
+According to another one, the 228 Georgians who survived by hiding from the German troops in coastal minefields, or who were concealed by Texel farmers, were turned over to Soviet authorities.
 After arrival at a collection camp in the Soviet Union, 26 Georgians were singled out and banished together with their families and others were sent to Gulag.
 Those still alive in the mid-1950s were rehabilitated and allowed to return home.
 Until 1991, the ambassador of the Soviet Union to the Netherlands visited the graves of the Georgians on 4 May every year, and, at least during the latter visits, called the Georgians "Heroes of the Soviet Union".
 The Soviet Union donated a number of memorials to the war dead on Texel, including a pillar in the island's main cemetery as well as various sculptures in the Georgian cemetery.

 Over time, the number of local participants in the memorial events declined as the Dutch Communist Party, which had played a key role in keeping the memory of the Georgian rebellion alive, dwindled in size and eventually disappeared.

-In the late 1960s, the Soviet memorialisation of the Texel rebels culminated in the release of a feature film known as Crucified Island.
+In the late 1960s, the Soviet memorialization of the Texel rebels culminated in the release of a feature film known as Crucified Island.
 It depicted the rebels as being prisoners of war who somehow managed to steal weapons from the Germans.